FENa Calculator: Easily Determine Sodium Levels

 What is Fena?

-FENa, or fractional excretion of sodium, is a clinical parameter used to assess the percentage of filtered sodium that is excreted in the urine.
+FENa, or fractional excretion of sodium, is a clinical parameter that assesses the percentage of filtered sodium that is excreted in the urine.

 It is commonly employed in the evaluation of acute kidney injury to help differentiate between prerenal and intrinsic renal causes.